 - Ben Elton's Past Mortem, in which a series of grown-up school bullies are found murdered in ways similar to accounts of ways they used to bully their childhood victims.
 It's zig-zagged, however, in that while some of the bullies kept up being assholes in adulthood, others of them had clearly matured and, even if they didn't exactly regret what they had done, were at least not assholes worthy of death.

-- A Song of Ice and Fire: Joffrey's death leads to this.
-He was so hated and reviled that the characters who actually cared about finding the true killer said that practically all of Westeros had motive to kill him.
+- A Song of Ice and Fire: King Joffrey I Baratheon's death leads to this.
+He was so deservedly hated and reviled that the characters who actually cared about finding the true killer said that practically all of Westeros had motive to kill him.

 - In one of Kate Ross's Julian Kestrel books (Whom The Gods Love) the victim is revealed to have been a complete monster, so the book quickly goes from "Who could have done this horrible murder?" to "Is there a single character without a motive?"